Orange-OpenSource/ods-android/docs/home_content.md

 ### 1. Depend on our library

-Orange Design System for Android is available through [JitPack](https://jitpack.io/) Maven Repository.
+Orange Design System for Android is available through [Maven Central Repository](https://mvnrepository.com/artifact/com.orange.ods.android).
 To use it:

 1. Open the `build.gradle` file for your application.
 2. Make sure that the `repositories` section includes Maven Central.
 For example: